![]() |

 To report a light pole outage: FPL (above) / Report Power Issue / Street Light Other Services

 To email your elected officials: Waverly Hundred is located in District 4 within the Town of Davie.
-Tom Truex, Mayor Marlon Luis, Councilmember, District 4
+Judy Paul, Mayor Marlon Luis, Councilmember, District 4

 Hurricane Season is here!
 June 1st - November 30th Is your Family Disaster Plan ready?
 Useful Web Sites (click into items underlined) Broward County Emergency Management Florida Division of Emergency Management Federal Emergency Management Agency (FEMA) Federal Alliance for Safe Home